Farama-Foundation/Gymnasium/docs/content/handling_timelimits.md

 ### Solution

-From v0.26 onwards, gym's `env.step` API returns both termination and truncation information explicitly.
-In previous version truncation information was supplied through the info key `TimeLimit.truncated`.
+From v0.26 onwards, Gymnasium's `env.step` API returns both termination and truncation information explicitly.
+In the previous version truncation information was supplied through the info key `TimeLimit.truncated`.
 The correct way to handle terminations and truncations now is,

 ```python
 # terminated = done and 'TimeLimit.truncated' not in info   # This was needed in previous versions.